Interior minister: Australia

+The department is headed by the Minister for Home Affairs.

+United Kingdom

 In the United Kingdom, the position of Secretary of State for the Home Department, normally referred to as the "Home Secretary", was created in the British governmental reorganisation of 1782.

+United States

-The United States Department of the Interior has responsibilities different from similarly named departments elsewhere, primarily the management and conservation of natural resources, and programs and policies dealing with indigenous peoples.
+The United States Department of the Interior has responsibilities different from similarly named departments elsewhere, primarily the management and conservation of natural resources, and programs and policies dealing with Indigenous peoples.
 The functions that fall under what most other countries call an "interior ministry" come under other government departments—mostly the Department of Homeland Security (established in 2002 with functions such as immigration management, public safety and disaster relief), with some others falling under the Department of Justice (with functions such as handling the national police and the management of prisons) and individual state governments (e.g. election management).

+Canada

 In Canada, the post of Minister of the Interior existed from 1873 to 1936, replacing the previous role of the Secretary of State for the Provinces; it included functions similar to the US Department of the Interior.
 After 1936 the post was abolished, its responsibilities being transferred to other departments.

+France

+France has a Ministry of the Interior dealing with internal security, law enforcement, civil defence, crisis management, firefighting, identity (ID), territorial administration, elections, immigration and relations with the Catholic Church in France.

+Hong Kong

 In Hong Kong, the Secretary for Home Affairs is responsible for matters relating to communities, culture, sports and local governance.
 Policing and related matters are the responsibilities of the Secretary for Security.